donaldthibodeaux/cs340/README.md

 What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

-Ths project would help gratly n narrowing down search results.
+    This project would help gratly n narrowing down search results.
 Without the dashboard the company would have to go through thousands of records.
 I believe the job of a computer scientists to to find ways to make computers Functionality easier to use.
 Like how the dashboard made Grazioso Salvare's job easier by creating functions to simplify the job.